-Whether you're staying warm indoors and gardening vicariously or you're outside getting things in order, here are a few more regional gardening tips to help you get through winter.
+Whether you're staying warm indoors and gardening vicariously through books and catalogs or you're outside getting things in order, here are a few January regional gardening tips to help you get through winter.

 - Review last year's garden journal and start a new one for this year by recording your seed/plant orders.

-- Recycle your Christmas tree as garden mulch or a bird feeder.
+- Recycle your Christmas tree as garden mulch.

 - Sharpen your tools.